hnakamur/rustc-deb/src/doc/trpl/unsafe.md

 ## Raw pointers

-Rust offers two additional pointer types "raw pointers", written as `*const T` and `*mut T`.
+Rust offers two additional pointer types (*raw pointers*), written as `*const T` and `*mut T`.
 They're an approximation of C's `const T*` and `T*` respectively; indeed, one of their most common uses is for FFI, interfacing with external C libraries.